Global options

 fabro pr create

 Create a GitHub pull request from a completed workflow run.
-Uses the run’s persisted manifest, conclusion, and diff.
+Uses the run’s persisted run spec, conclusion, and diff.

 | Argument / Flag | Description |